gillyware/gatekeeper/docs/usage/features.md

     - [Get Verbose Features for Model](#get-verbose-features-for-model)
 - [Next Steps](#next-steps)

-A feature is a block of functionality within your application that you may want a subset of users to access.
-In Gatekeeper features may be directly assigned to any (configured) model and to any team.
-You may also set features on by default, which would allow all models to access the feature without needing to allow access via assignments.
-A model's effective features include those from features assigned to it directly, from features attached to its teams, and from features that are on by default.
+A feature is a named grouping of permissions.
+You can assign features directly to any (configured) model and any team.

+By default, created features are active and not granted by default.
+'Active' means the feature is actively granting access, and 'not granted by default' means a feature must be explicitly assigned to models, either directly or through another entity directly assigned to the model.

+A model’s effective features are the union of its features granted by default, direct features, and those inherited through its teams, excluding the features directly denied from the model.
+Keep in mind, a model will effectively have no features (granted by default, direct, or inherited) if the model is not using the `HasFeatures` trait.

 Gatekeeper exposes a variety of feature-related methods through its facade and `HasFeatures` trait.
 This section documents each of them with accompanying code examples.